Updating content in the Brexit/Transition Checker

 Actions are defined in an

-actions.yaml file, which is automatically populated from a Google Sheet.
+actions.yaml file, which is automatically populated from the Google Sheet.
 To add or change an action, you'll need to complete the following steps:

 The content designer requesting the change should provide you with a link to the canonical Google Sheet.
 At time or writing, the sheet is located here.

 Make sure you have finder-frontend checked out locally.
 Create a

 .envfile in the root of the finder-frontend repo.
 Your file should look like this: